ifisq/spotify-widget/README.md

 ### Preface
 This widget isn't meant for general usage yet.
 It serves more as a proof of concept, and a demonstration of what you can do with WidgetKit!
 If you'd like to take a look at the widget's code, click [here](sqwidget/sqwidget.swift).
 There's still a few issues with WidgetKit (because it's only 2 days old!), and that leads to the widget crashing from time to time.
 If you have suggestions or want updates on the widget, check out my [Twitter](https://twitter.com/ifisq)!

-Update: This widget will be bundled into my upcoming app, TuneTrack, which is designed to help you track your music statistics!
+Update: Apple has made breaking changes to WidgetKit in the time since this project was released, so this most likely not working anymore.
+I don't plan on releasing an update to this repository, as the purpose of this was to primarily serve as a proof of concept.
+However, an updated version of this widget will be bundled into my application, [TuneTrack](https://apps.apple.com/app/id1525634753).

 ### Installation